What is Defamation? How Does Michigan Define Defamation?

 Work With the Defamation Removal Attorneys of Minc Law Today!

 If you’re a resident of Michigan, or any other U.S. state, and have been falsely accused or defamed online, reach out to the nationally recognized internet defamation removal lawyers of Minc Law today!

-At Minc Law, we have a storied tenure in the world of defamation law, and have removed over 25,000 pieces of online defamation and posts, litigated in over 3 states and 19 countries, and boast a nearly 100% defamation removal rate.
-But wait, it’s all for a flat, reasonable fee.
+At Minc Law, we have a storied tenure in the world of defamation law, and have removed over 50,000 pieces of online defamation and posts, litigated in over 26 states and 5 countries, and boast a nearly 100% defamation removal rate.

 Our nationally recognized attorneys know how to get results, and have worked tirelessly with countless website administrators, content managers, and third party arbitration firms in order to secure fast and permanent online defamation removals.